 And a hint of bourbon.
-I rarely make a birthday cake, mainly because they are too big for our small family, and hard to eat it all.
-We shared this one with friends.
-But, it was my husband’s birthday on the Easter Sunday, so I thought this is a perfect occasion for a birthday treat.
-Plus, is almost strawberries season.
-Be careful though, strawberries are #1 on the 2018 dirty dozen list (that means they are loaded with pesticides) so only buy organic / local from a trusted source and wash really well.
+I rarely make a birthday cake, mainly because they are too big for our small family and hard to eat it all.
+We shared this almond hazelnut cake with friends.
+But, it was my husband’s birthday on Easter Sunday.
+So I thought this was a perfect occasion for a birthday treat.
+Plus, it is almost strawberry season.

 The Plant Paradox Way of Wishing Happy Birthday

 Having a Plant Paradox compliant birthday cake in the recipe files (or my imaginary cookbook, as I like to say) was a must anyway.

 Tiramisu was one of my favorite desserts.
 I used to make a perfect one using ladyfingers, but since those are out of discussion now, I’ve been thinking of making a layer cake with a similar texture and taste.